 From this, further treatments should be sought to combat both the physical and mental health effects of long-term cannabis addiction.

-Types Of Therapy Available In North Yorkshire
+Types Of Therapy Available At Rehab In North Yorkshire

 - CBT – Cognitive Behavioural Therapy

-- DBT – Dialectical Behavioural Therapy
+- DBT – Dialectical Behaviour Therapy

 - MI – Motivational Interviewing